holdercp/advent-of-code-2023/README.md

 I've provided a `scaffold` `package.json` script that will set up the files needed for solving both parts for each day, as well as pulling your unique input.
 It will output them in a `solutions/DAY_NUMBER` directory.

-The first argument should be the day number and the remaining arguments should be the words in the day's title.
-The title argument is optional.

 ```bash
 # The following will create a solutions/01 directory and place all necessary files there.